madsh/www/docs/index.md

 # Mads Lindegård Hjorth

 This is the personal homepage of Mads Lindegård Hjorth.
-I spend most days in Copenhagen where I live with my family and make a living design it-solutions and their governance.
+I spend most days in Copenhagen where I live with my family and make a living designing government it-solutions.

 The primary function of this page is to provide a stable online presence and serve as a point of contact.
 The email I read most often is madsh@me.com.